 Laura Masterson received her B.S. in cellular biology from Reed College and is now a widely respected organic vegetable farmer.
 Described in the local press as an "Urban Über-farmer," she manages farms in East Multnomah, Clackamas and Yamhill counties for a community supported agriculture (CSA) operation that feeds over 200 families year-round.
 She advocates on behalf of sustainable agriculture by serving on a variety of committees and citizen advisory groups, and on the Oregon State Board of Agriculture.
 Cultivating with a team of horses and an electric tractor, making use of rotational grazing, beneficial insect conservation, cover cropping, and utilizing a wide variety of other innovative or re-discovered techniques, Laura is a much-sought-after speaker and local expert.

 Laura serves on EMSWCD’s staff-led Equity Team.
 The Team consists of representatives from each program area, the management team, and the board.
 Together they work to elevate EMSWCD’s awareness, sensitivity, and response to the equity concerns of our communities related to natural resource management and environmental justice.
 Reach out to Laura with questions or concerns about our equity work.

-Laura was elected as Director with EMSWCD in 2004, and again in 2008, 2012 and 2016.
-She is serving a full 4-year term, and her seat is up for election next in November 2020.
-Laura currently serves on the Budget, Land Legacy, and Personnel Committees.
+Laura was elected as Director in every term from 2004 through 2020.
+She is serving a full 4-year term, and her seat is up for election next in November 2024.
+Laura is Secretary of the Board and currently serves on the Budget, Land Legacy, and Personnel Committees.